How The Business Structure You Select Affects Your Income Tax Treatment

 The S Corporation structure has gained the favor of many small business owners because it offers one level of tax at the shareholder level and some relief from the self-employment tax burden on owners.
 Only an owner’s reasonable wages/salaries are subject to self-employment (FICA) tax, and profit distributions to shareholders flow through to the individual shareholders’ income tax returns.

 Another important type of business structure, partnerships come in different legal forms, including corporations, limit liability, and managerial control.
-Tax treatment and personal liability protection vary depending on the type of partnership you form and the state in which you incorporate.
+The tax treatment and personal liability protection vary depending on the type of partnership you form and the state in which you incorporate.

 Get The Right Help To Make The Right Choice